Protect Yourself From Vishing Attacks

 - Educating others can be very helpful.
 Let your friends and neighbors know what you have learned about vishing and other security related matters and caution them to be on guard for these types of attacks.

 If you receive a communication from Point Loma Credit Union that is not a direct response to an inquiry you made, and you are suspicious about its intent, please contact us.
-You can e-mail us and forward any suspicious messages you receive to firstname.lastname@example.org.
-Or you can call us at (888) 495-3400 (toll-free).
+You can e-mail us and forward any suspicious messages you receive to email@example.com.
+Or you can call us at (858) 495-3400 or (888) 495-3400 (toll-free) or visit any branch.

 Phishing — E-mails that lead you to a counterfeit web site that tries to get your personal information.